brainhack-school2020/dnmacdon_ASD_multisite_smri/README.md

 The conda environment file harmonization.yml is included in the repository, allowing the Python environment used in this project to be recreated.
 Note that the R environment was not virtualized in the same way, necessitating the use of Docker.

 ### Deliverable 5: Containerization with Docker
 The pipeline uses both Python and R. While virtualizing Python environments is readily done with conda, it is more difficult to do so with R. For this reason, the entire environment was constructed in a Docker container in which the pipeline runs.
 See above for more details.
+The docker folder in the repository contains:
+ * bdf.sh: contains the shell command used to build the dockerfile using neurodocker
+ * R_config.sh: contains a script called during dockerfile construction, to configure R
+ * Dockerfile: the specification file for the Docker container, build using the scripts above.

 ## Results
  1. Combat harmonization shifted the subcortical volume distributions, typically subtly.
  2. The effects of ASD diagnosis on subcortical volumes were generally non-significant using all three measures.